Celebrate the Flavors of spring in Northeast Arkansas

 Ingredients

-1 (6.7 ounce) jar artichoke hearts (drain and pat dry)
+spinach, sautéed with a pinch of salt and pepper 1 (6.7 ounce) jar artichoke hearts (drain and pat dry)

 1 cup shredded mozzarella cheese